-Studies have found that kids really do listen when parents advise them to avoid tobacco, drugs, and alcohol.
-Take some time to talk to your kids about the hazards of using tobacco; it can make a big difference in their lives.
+Studies have found that children really do listen when parents advise them to avoid tobacco, drugs, and alcohol.
+Take some time to talk to your children about the hazards of using tobacco.
+It can make a big difference in their lives.

-Studies show that movies, TV, and advertising do have an influence on kids who start smoking.
-Despite this, parents can be the greatest influence in their kids' lives.
-Here are some guidelines for helping keep your kids tobacco free:
+Studies show that movies, TV, and advertising do have an influence on children who start smoking.
+Despite this, parents can be the greatest influence in their children's lives.
+Here are some guidelines for helping keep your children tobacco free:

 Do not be afraid to talk about tobacco.
 Keep these simple tips in mind when you feel the time is right for conversation: